Can you relate to the following questions?

 Evidence in scientific literature suggests that Rapamycin slows aging, extends life span and delays and decreases the risk of a large number of age-related diseases.
 Additionally, Rapamycin offers the following:

-- Better cardiac function: less fatigue and shortness of breath with exercise
+- Can improve cardiac function: less fatigue and shortness of breath with exercise

-- Improvements to prostate and urinary tract function
+- Can improve prostate and urinary tract function

 Rapamycin Potential Side Effects